AadityaKandel/Some-Important-Packages/README.md

 # Some-Important-Packages
 Run This File To Download Some Important Packages Of Python.
 You will be able to download

-Pyttsx3, Pywinautogui, Keyboard, Pygame, Django, Flask At Once
+Pyttsx3, Pywinautogui, Keyboard, Pygame, Django, Flask, PIL At Once